Telegraphy: Electrical telegraph

 Most of the early electrical systems required multiple wires (Ronalds' system was an exception), but the system developed in the United States by Morse and Vail was a single-wire system.
 This was the system that first used the soon-to-become-ubiquitous Morse code.
 By 1844, the Morse system connected Baltimore to Washington, and by 1861 the west coast of the continent was connected to the east coast.
 The Cooke and Wheatstone telegraph, in a series of improvements, also ended up with a one-wire system, but still using their own code and needle displays.

 The electric telegraph quickly became a means of more general communication.
 The Morse system was officially adopted as the standard for continental European telegraphy in 1851 with a revised code, which later became the basis of International Morse Code.
 However, Great Britain and the British Empire continued to use the Cooke and Wheatstone system, in some places as late as the 1930s.
-Likewise, the United States continued to use American Morse code internally, requiring translation operators skilled in both codes for international messages.
+Likewise, the United States as well as most states of Australia continued to use American Morse code internally, requiring translation operators skilled in both codes for international messages.